Review of TradeZero U.S.

 TradeZero Fees and Minimums

-U.S.-based TradeZero accounts don’t pay commissions for trading stocks on the NYSE, AMEX, or NASDAQ as long as shares are $1 or higher.
+U.S.-based accounts at TradeZero pay no commissions on market and limit orders for stocks listed on the NYSE, AMEX, and NASDAQ, as long as the stock is priced at $1 or more.

-Options trades also have no base charge, but there is a $0.25 fee per contract.
+Options trades have no base commission, but there is a per-contract fee of $0.42.
+There can also be OCC and ORF charges, and cash-settled index options carry an additional fee.
 Automatic exercises and assignments are free, while manual exercises cost $35.

 Customer Support

-TradeZero has no branch offices, so the above methods are the only ways to contact them.
+TradeZero has no branch locations, so the communication methods above are the available choices.

 Miscellaneous Services